jecGrimm/Recap/README.md

 - treating the next chapter summary as input is not really correct, we should take the whole chapter, but the input is too small -> split approach?
 - using the next chapter summary as gold reference is not correct because it is no recap
 - LLM für Zusammenfassung:
 -> Ist die Information korrekt?
+SummaC ist zwar eine factuality metric, aber die braucht zu lang mit dem Input (nicht mal ein Satz braucht 1min)
-- Similarity model: maximum input length of 128
+- limited input length (similarity 128) -> ends are cut off
 - BookSum problems:
 -> data contamenation (but Gemma is filtered for evaluation datasets) -> monolingual: English (Gemma also is mostly trained on english data)